-To help you work out your everyday costs always check your bank statements and try writing down everything you buy over a month.
+To help you work out your everyday costs always check your bank statements and try writing down everything you buy over a month or, we’ve reviewed some handy apps that do the job for you.
 Keeping your receipts can be useful as you can then add up the figures and work out an average monthly amount for everyday items.

 Although the majority of bills are paid monthly you may also have costs that are less frequent such as your dentist visits and the car’s MOT.
 To budget for these, work out how much you would spend in a year and divide that by 12.
 This is the amount you need to budget for every month.

 You may also be able to reduce your spending on some costs such as gas and electricity.